joelkuiper/yesparql/README.md

 user> (model->rdf+xml model)
 user> (model->ttl model)

-;; And serialize it...
+;; Or use one of the other serialization formats

 user> (serialize-model model "format")
 ```

-See [Jena Model Write formats](https://jena.apache.org/documentation/io/rdf-output.html#jena_model_write_formats) for additional formats that can be passed to `serialize-model`.
+See [Jena Model Write formats](https://jena.apache.org/documentation/io/rdf-output.html#jena_model_write_formats) for formats that can be passed to `serialize-model`.

 If a `ResultSet` has to be traversed multiple times use the `copy-result-set`, which generates a rewindable copy of the entire `ResultSet` (as in the example above).